Citing Sources

 - abbreviate journal titles according the style used for MEDLINE

-- follow NLM's Citing Medicine, 2nd edition, which is free online on NCBI's "bookshelf" -- look at the Table of Contents for how to cite conference proceedings and other things
+- follow NLM's Citing Medicine, 2nd edition, which is free online on NCBI's "bookshelf" -- look at the Table of Contents for how to cite conference proceedings and other things.

 Some journals use variations on Vancouver style.
 For style points that vary -- e.g., whether to cite electronic references within parentheses in the text or in numbered references following the text -- you should consult the specific journal to which you plan to submit your manuscript.

-Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (updated May 2023)
+Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals

-Artificial Intelligence (AI)-Assisted Technology (Section 4 of ICMJE guidance [page 3])
+Artificial Intelligence (AI)-Assisted Technology (Section 4 of ICMJE guidance [page #3])

-- How to Cite References (last modified May 2019) -- Easy guide with examples of how to cite various types of information, and how to do in-text citations.
+- IEEE DataPort - How to Cite References (last modified May 2019) -- Easy guide with examples of how to cite various types of information, and how to do in-text citations.

 - IEEE Reference Guide (November 2018) -- More detailed guide to citing various kinds of information sources in IEEE style.

-- IEEE Editorial Style Manual for Authors (January 2019) -- Use if you are writing something to submit to an IEEE journal.
+- IEEE Editorial Style Manual for Authors (last updated June 2023) -- Use if you are writing something to submit to an IEEE journal.

 - IEEE Mathematics Guide (November 2018) shows how mathematical equations should be written.